 In 1989, Montana established a property tax abatement program for the restoration, rehabilitation, and expansion of certified residential and commercial properties listed on the National Register of Historic Places or located in a National Register District.
 For up to five years following completion of the construction, the property may receive tax abatement up to a total of 100 percent of taxes due to the increased value of the property.
 The tax abatement is only for mills levied for local government and school districts.
-Local governments establish their own tax abatement program.
+Local governments establish their own tax abatement program, MT Dept of Revenue, (406) 444-6900.